whprocter/RPr-Kang-2020/readme.md

-Please see [Compendium Template](readme_compendium.md) for a guide to the organization of this repository.
+Please see [Template for Reproducible and Replicable Research](readme_compendium.md) for a `readme.md` guide to the organization of this repository.

 # Replication Study of Kang et al 2020